KarlHegbloom/zotero-texmacs-integration/README.md

     * In order for the bbl output format to be defined, you must install a recent release of Better BibTeX for Zotero.

+      * Actually, as mentioned above in NEWS, for now you'll need to run a git clone of it from my repository... that can change pretty fast so look back every day at the NEWS section here.

+      * For that, you'll need to apt-get install coffeescript, rake, and ruby-bundler.
+I'll try and get things done fairly quickly so that it's not necessary for long.
+You may need to work out the dependencies some; I don't recall them all, sorry.

 Setup and Options